Pointcept/Pointcept/README.md

 # S3DIS
 sh scripts/train.sh -g 4 -d s3dis -c semseg-st-v1m2-0-refined -n semseg-st-v1m2-0-refined
 ```
-*I did not tune the parameters for Stratified Transformer and just ensured it could run.*

 #### SPVCNN
 `SPVCNN` is baseline model of [SPVNAS](https://github.com/mit-han-lab/spvnas), it is also a practical baseline for outdoor dataset.